ahmadassaf/blog-posts/data/blog/Programming/2016-12-03-enabling-continuous-deployment-for-jekyll.md

 subtitle: 'Making Digital Ocean, Jekyll, Github and TravisCI all work'
 summary: 'Having open sourced my blog on Github, deploying a new version of it live happens very often, and to do that manually every time is a daunting task.
 This post talks about my experience enabling Continuous Deployment (CD) using Github, TravisCI and my server on DigitalOcean and discuss what i tried and how i failed trying other methods'
 tags: ['Jekyll', 'Continuous Deployment', 'Continuous Integration', 'Travis-CI']
-category: web development
+category: 'web development'
 image: /static/images/jekyll.png
 ---

-Static sites are great and have [various advantages](http://ahmadassaf.com/posts/power-up-a-hero-blog-with-jekyll/).
+Static sites are great and have [various advantages](http://assaf.website/posts/power-up-a-hero-blog-with-jekyll/).
 However, I am aware of how much easier to use Wordpress is for lots of users.
 If we want to compare Wordpress’ workflow to that of a static site: even though making changes to my Jekyll site may seem rather easy to me, it really isn’t that straightforward:

 - Write a post in Markdown
 - Commit changes to GitHub